 2. Number of West County students who graduate from high school having completed the A to G requirements

-3. Number of West County Seniors who complete the FAFSA application
+3. Number of West County Seniors who complete a financial aid application for college

 4. Number of West County students who earn AP and/or college credit during high school